Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 But, again, this means that the integral part is not language invariant, since not every language has the same operation as Python NumPy.

-I was also able to fix an indexing error that happens when there are too many rays being vignetted while calculating the intersection.
+I was also able to fix an indexing error that happens when there are too many rays being vignetted while calculating the intersection, and a weird case that causes on axis rays to crash the program entirely.
 After that, the program was able to model the Zeiss Biotar 50mm f/1.4, as shown in the figure below.

 <div align="center">
 	<img src="resources/J_06_Biotar.png" width="280">